Flamboyant former Argentine leader Menem dies at age 90

-BUENOS AIRES (Reuters) - Flamboyant Argentine ex-President Carlos Menem has died at age 90 after battling long-term health problems, current Argentine President Alberto Fernandez said in a tweet on Sunday.
+BUENOS AIRES (Reuters) - Flamboyant Argentine ex-President Carlos Menem died on Sunday at age 90 after battling long-term health problems, the country’s current President Alberto Fernandez announced in a tweet.

 Menem led a tabloid personal life while he pushed Argentina to an economic boom, but his two-term 1989-1999 presidency crumbled under the weight of corruption scandals and he spent years plotting an unlikely comeback.